 If you have never participated in the Bridges event before, please contact Peter Plumley, Chief Program Officer, to obtain a MOST website login.
 He can be reached at firstname.lastname@example.org.

 Below are the rules governing CNY Bridges Build ‘Em and Bust ‘Em.
 Click on each headline to view information.

 Balsa wood bridge materials may be picked up at the admissions desk of the MOST following team registration.
-Send date and time of pickup to Peter Plumley.
+See Materials section below for pickup dates!